hydpy-dev/hydpy/hydpy/docs/rst/index.rst

 We hope to have made clear that the design of *HydPy* focusses on open collaboration in order to improve existing and to develop better models.
-The :ref:`development` section offers more information on how to actually participate in the further development of *HydPy*.
+The :ref:`developer_guide` section offers more information on how to actually participate in the further development of *HydPy*.
 Section :ref:`model_families` lists all models implemented so far.
 Sections :ref:`core` covers the basic functionalities of the